 Here are some ideas for brainstorming your business name:

 Once you have a few potential names, check the Delaware secretary of state website to confirm they are available to register.
+Here’s how to do a Delaware business entity search.
 You should also confirm that the name you want to register conforms to Delaware regulations on business names.
 Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.), and your name cannot include words that could confuse your Delaware LLC with any government agency.
 Your name also cannot include words like bank, insurance, university (or any similar names) without approval from certain state authorities.

 Additionally, your name cannot imply that you’re involved in any unlawful activity, and it must be distinguishable from all other business names in the state.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.